 Interval Funds: What’s in A Name?

-Investment products are the hinge between your money and your life goals.
-And because everyone’s money, goals and life are different – in fact, infinitely varied – financial investment products are creative, intelligent, and built to solve problems.
+Investment products can be the hinge between your money and your life goals.
+And because everyone’s money, goals and life are different, there have been a variety of innovative financial investment products created that seek to meet investors’ goals.

-The end result, however, is why we have things like Mutual Funds, so named because many investors mutually pool their money together.
-Or Exchange Traded Funds, because they are funds that trade on exchanges like a stock, as opposed to mutual funds that price once a day.
-Or Hedge Funds, because they were originally developed by institutional investors to offset risk in other parts of their portfolio – like “hedging a bet”.
+The names for these products are often descriptive.
+For instance, mutual funds are so named because many investors mutually pool their money together.
+Exchange traded funds describe funds that trade on exchanges like a stock, as opposed to mutual funds that price once a day.
+Hedge funds were originally developed by institutional investors to offset risk in other parts of their portfolio – like “hedging a bet”.

-And Interval Funds?
+And interval funds?
 The salient characteristic is that they allow for redemptions at intervals, usually every 3, 6, or 12 months.
-What problem would that tackle, or opportunity would that present?
-Read on.
+What problem does that help solve for investors?

 Matching the Strategy to the Structure